MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ]
 ```

-Arrays which are part of a key path can be flattened as well.
-This example demonstrates a query which will get the Azure object IDs for the NICs a VM is connected to.
+Arrays that are part of a key path can be flattened as well.
+This example demonstrates a query that gets the Azure object IDs for the NICs a VM is connected to.

 ```azurecli
 az vm show -g QueryDemo -n TestVM --query 'networkProfile.networkInterfaces[].id'